The Essential Guide to Construction Aggregates

 Phase 4: Quality Assurance & Dispatch

-Before leaving the quarry, representative samples from each stockpile undergo rigorous laboratory testing.
-Key properties checked include:
+Before leaving the quarry, certified technicians collect representative samples from each stockpile to undergo rigorous laboratory testing according to ASTM C33 and EN 12620 standards:

 how to make Aggregates